RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 };
 ```

 So far, so good.
-Let's define a procedure and test it:
+Let's define a procedure and try it out:

 ```c++
 void hello(Box *)